 - Jawbone Live Up — wristband that sync with iPhone.
 Interesting wearable product, tied into ability to gather data on ourselves.
 The product looks physically nice, but the quantified self user experience needs the same experience and smoothness.
 Intrusive (“and now I’m quantifying myself!”) limits the audience to nerds or the VERY motivated.

-ENTRIES TAGGED "retro emulator"
+"retro emulator" entries